-- take responsibility for CP practice, policy and procedures and professional development working with other agencies as necessary - refer cases of suspected abuse or allegations to the relevant investigating agencies as soon as a problem, suspicion or concern about a child becomes apparent and certainly within 24 hours - ensure referrals made by telephone or in person are confirmed in writing within 48 hours using the Multi Agency Referral Form (MARF) - act as a source of support, advice and expertise within the educational establishment; - liaise with the Head teacher to inform him/her of any issues and ongoing investigations and ensure there is always cover for this role. - recognise how to identify signs of abuse and when it is appropriate to make a referral; - have a working knowledge of the SEWSCB, the conduct of a child protection case conference and be able to attend and contribute to these: - ensure that all staff have access to and understand the school's child protection policy; - Support the Head teacher and governing body in ensuring the school has robust safe recruitment and retention procedures - ensure that all staff have induction training; - keep detailed accurate secure written records and/or concerns
+- take responsibility for Child Protection practice, policy and procedures and professional development working with other agencies as necessary - refer cases of suspected abuse or allegations to the relevant investigating agencies as soon as a problem, suspicion or concern about a child becomes apparent and certainly within 24 hours - ensure referrals made by telephone or in person are confirmed in writing within 24 hours using the Duty to Report - Multi Agency Referral Form (MARF) - act as a source of support , advice and expertise within the educational establishment; - liaise with the Head teacher to inform him/her of any issues and ongoing investigations and ensure there is always cover for this role. - recognise how to identify signs of abuse and when it is appropriate to make a referral; - have a working knowledge of the Gwent Safeguarding Board, the conduct of a child protection case conference and be able to attend and contribute to these; - ensure that all staff have access to and understand the school's child protection policy; - Support the Head teacher and governing body in ensuring the school has robust safe recruitment and retention procedures - ensure that all staff have induction training; - keep detailed accurate secure written records and/or concerns - obtain access to resources, attend any relevant or refresher training courses at least every two years and ensure the learning from the training is cascaded to all staff as necessary within the school.

-- obtain access to resources and attend any relevant or refresher training courses at least every two years. - ensure the child protection policy is updated and reviewed annually and work with the Governing Body regarding this; - ensure parents are made aware of the child protection/ safeguarding policy which alerts them to the fact that referrals may be made and the role of the establishment in this to avoid conflict later: - where a child leaves the school/setting, ensure the child protection file is copied for the new school/setting asap and transferred to the new school separately from the main pupil file in accordance with WG Guidance 18/2006 - The Keeping, Disposal, Disclosure and Transfer of Pupil Information.
+- ensure the child protection policy is updated and reviewed annually and work with the Governing Body regarding this; - ensure parents are made aware of the child protection/ safeguarding policy which alerts them to the fact that referrals may be made and the role of the establishment in this to avoid conflict later; - where a child leaves the school/setting, ensure the child protection file is copied for the new school/setting asap and transferred to the new school separately from the main pupil file in accordance with the LA School's Retention Policy.
 If a child goes missing or leaves to be educated at home, then the child protection file should be copied and the copy forwarded to the Education inclusion Service.